 the charity industry

-It turns out that crisis is a hot-commodity.
+It turns out that suffering is a hot-commodity.
 The non-profit sector, is an industry, like all-others.
 We've seen it.
 Repeatedly.
-Most non-profits corporations make money out of their efforts, while signalling that they are finding real solutions to suffering.
+Most non-profits corporations make money out of their efforts, while signalling that they are finding real solutions to the suffering.
 This is a damaging, disempowering lie, wrapped in a warm blanket of virtue.
-In truth, they are businesses, working to establish revenue streams to pay for their obscene overheads and salaries, working to expand as an organisation, in size and importance, working to massage personal egos, and working, essentially, to prosper.
+In truth, they are businesses, working to establish revenue streams to pay for their massive overheads and salaries, working to expand as an organisation, in size and importance, working to massage personal egos, and working, essentially, to prosper.
 Ego and profit over heart.

 If the vulnerable are to be supported, then it is necessary to break the spell that the non-profit industrialists enjoy.
 Their relief work is big business, their virtue signals, marketing materials.
 Do not give them your money, your mandate, your permission or your power to help on your behalf, unless they are fully transparent, on the ground, in the mud, working from heart, and convert the vast majority of your contributions into discernible work and results.